 The Company adopted Accounting Standards Codification Topic 606, Revenue from Contracts with Customers, (ASC Topic 606) on January 1, 2018, using the Cumulative Effect Method.
 In accordance with the transition provisions in ASC Topic 606, the new rules have been adopted only to those contracts that are not considered completed contracts as of January 1, 2018 following the cumulative effect method with no restatement of the comparative periods presented.
-Prior to this date, amounts continued to be presented in accordance with the Company's historical accounting under revenue recognition (Topic 605).
 Other than what is stated below, the Company had no material impacts adopting ASC 606 and, therefore, had no adjustment to retained earnings as of the adoption date, January 1, 2018.